 Costs for some items differ substantially from the figures given in the 2002 consultation document.
 The study considers the cost of licensing the technology.
-It agrees that 2,000 sets of recording equipment at fixed locations are needed, but prices these at \pounds 5,000 per set, as against the Government costing of \pounds 10,000.
-Conversely, the study mentions as a separate sub-category, the need for 2,000 sets of recording equipment for 'remote enrolment' and prices these at \pounds 2,000 per set.
-It also separates out the cost of hardware required to supplement the recording equipment and prices this at \pounds 10 million.
-This still produces a lower figure in terms of the set up of the recording equipment; the report estimates this as \pounds 24 million, \pounds 5 million less than the Home Office estimated in 2003.
+It agrees that 2,000 sets of recording equipment at fixed locations are needed, but prices these at \pm 5,000 per set, as against the Government costing of \pm 10,000.
+Conversely, the study mentions as a separate sub-category, the need for 2,000 sets of recording equipment for 'remote enrolment' and prices these at \pm 2,000 per set.
+It also separates out the cost of hardware required to supplement the recording equipment and prices this at \pm 10 million.
+This still produces a lower figure in terms of the set up of the recording equipment; the report estimates this as \pm 24 million, \pm 5 million less than the Home Office estimated in 2003.